 At the post-graduate level Mário has taken a leading role in launching undergraduate and post-doctoral programmes (e.g. the Doctoral Programme in Biomedical Engineering, in 1996, one of the first to operate in Portugal).
 He is the Director of the International Doctoral Programme on Molecular and Cellular Biotechnology Applied to Health Sciences (now in its 7th edition), that provides research training in bioengineering in top level institutions.
 Mário has been always strongly committed to advanced training in the area of biomaterials.
 For instance, from 1988 to 1992 he run a series of European Intensive Courses, funded by the European Commission, which resulted in the publication of four books published by Elsevier (1991, 1992, 1993 and 1994).
 During 10 years in a row (1999-2009), he organized Advanced Summer Course in Cell/Material Interactions, with an important hands-on component and a large number of international participants.
 After a short break in 2010, the Summer Schools re-emerged under the general topic of Interrogations at the Biointerface with the goal of bringing together different fields around one topic of interest.
 The 7th edition took place in 2019.

 Among several awards is the George Winter Award of the European Society for Biomaterials (ESB), the ESB award for outstanding work of an established researcher, received in 2001.
 Mário is a Fellow of the International Union of Societies for Biomaterials Science and Engineering.
 From 2007 to 2016 he was the representative of the ESB for the Acta Biomaterialia Gold Medal award and from 2007 to 2013 the chairman of the awards committee of the ESB.
 He was a member of the Directive Council of the ESB (1991-1995).
 Mário organized several international conferences, including the 12th European Conference on Biomaterials (1995) and Bioceramics 16 (2003).
-Recently, he has been elected Secretary of the International Union of Societies for Biomaterials Science and Engineering (IUSBSE).
+Presently, he is the Secretary of the International Union of the Societies of Biomaterials Science and Engineering (IUSBSE).